 This post contains affiliate links, see my disclosure policy for more information.

 What are you learning about in your homeschool right now?
 We are currently learning about the chicken lifecycle… again, as we hatch more chicken eggs and learn about chicks, just like babies hatch when they want to hatch and not according to a calendar I keep.

 Some homeschoolers like to keep their morning basket themes in keeping with their lessons.
 So maybe you are learning ancient Rome, that is a great theme for your morning basket!
 You could have books and videos, maybe some games, that are all about that theme.

 Different Themes for your Morning Basket

-Here are a some ides to look over and let your mind think of themes for your secular morning basket:
+Here are some ideas to look over and let your mind think of themes for your secular morning basket:

 - Bugs!
 If you have little boys in particular, bugs is a great theme for your morning basket